active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.2 (August 5, 2010) =
+* Feature: Users can now stop autolinks from being added to specific posts/pages

 = Version 4.1 (August 4, 2010) =
 * Feature: Title Tag Rewriter now automatically converts lowercase category/tag names into title case when used in title tags (can be adjusted under the new "Settings" tab of Title Tag Rewriter)